mdickopp/linux-vm/README.md

 The command `cleanup-shutdown` (to be run as _root_) can be used to clean up the virtual machine after further setup (e.g., afetr installing additional software).
-It removes caches and history files, resets the desktop environment configuration, discards unused disk blocks, and shuts down the virtual machine.
+It removes log files, caches, and history files, resets the desktop environment configuration, discards unused disk blocks, and shuts down the virtual machine.

 Discarding usused disk blocks may take several minutes.
 However, it decreases the size of the virtual image file.